-- Mr. Wexler is ranked as one of the world’s leading patent practitioners by The Intellectual Asset Management’s IAM Patent 1000 (2021) and has been referred to as a "wonderfully gifted lawyer" who "is phenomenally prepared- there is nobody better at digging into the facts.
-He is a big picture thinker with excellent presentation skills."
-Recognized as an "awesomely effective trial lawyer" who operates "at a championship level" for clients, Mr. Wexler is a 2022 IAM Global Leader and ranked in the Gold band identifying him as the "crème de la crème" for Litigation by reputation and work on the most high-profile, big-ticket work from the most demanding of clients.
-According to IAM, Mr. Wexler "the value of his leadership cannot be overstated in the context of big-ticket litigation, which is why he is highly prized by some of the largest drug companies in the world."
-Mr. Wexler has additionally been recognized in the IAM250 leading New York IP Litigators report as a "really strong substantive lawyer."
+- Mr. Wexler is ranked as one of the world’s leading patent practitioners by The Intellectual Asset Management’s IAM Patent 1000 and has been referred to as a “wonderfully gifted lawyer” who “is phenomenally prepared- there is nobody better at digging into the facts.
+He is a big picture thinker with excellent presentation skills.”
+Recognized as an “awesomely effective trial lawyer” who operates “at a championship level” for clients, Mr. Wexler is a 2022 IAM Global Leader and ranked in the Gold band identifying him as the "crème de la crème" for Litigation by reputation and work on the most high-profile, big-ticket work from the most demanding of clients.

 - Mr. Wexler led his practice to win the LMG Life Sciences’ Hatch Waxman Litigation Firm of the Year-Branded award both in 2020 and 2018.
 He is recognized as a 2020 Life Sciences Star and shortlisted for Litigator of the Year.
 Previously, Mr. Wexler was named one of the “preeminent litigators in the industry” by LMG Life Sciences Guide and has been a Life Science nominee for Litigator of the Year recognized as General Patent Litigator of the Year – New York, and his representation of Eli Lilly was also honored by LMG as Hatch-Waxman Impact Case of the Year in 2016.

-- He has been recognized as The American Lawyer’s 2015 Transatlantic Lawyer of the Year – IP and helped lead the team to its 2018 recognition for Transatlantic IP Team of the Year.
+- He won The American Lawyer’s 2015 Transatlantic Lawyer of the Year – IP and helped lead the team to its 2018 recognition for Transatlantic IP Team of the Year.

-- Mr. Wexler is recognized as a "Litigation Star" and "National Practice Area Star" by Benchmark Litigation (2021).
+- Mr. Wexler is recognized as a “Litigation Star” and “National Practice Area Star” by Benchmark Litigation.

 - The Financial Times awarded his successful defense of the Aricept® drug franchise a “standout” notice for innovative lawyering.